 More importantly, the verse invokes the term "children of men" bnei ha-adam, to describe the denizens of Babel.
-The Midrash, Genesis Rabbah 38:9, explains the significance of this phrase, as quoted and explained by Rashi:
+The Midrash explained this phrase:

 "The sons of whom else [could they have been]?
 The sons of donkeys and camels?
-Rather, [this refers to] the sons of the first man, who was ungrateful and said: 'The woman whom You gave [to be] with me' (Genesis 3:12).
+Rather, [this refers to] the sons of the first man, who was ungrateful and said: 'That woman whom You gave [to be] with me...'
+(Genesis 3:12).
 These [sons of Babel], too, were ungrateful in rebelling against the One who lavished goodness upon them, and saved them from the Flood."
+(Genesis Rabbah 38)

-See essay below, together with what I wrote on 1:7 in the section "Demons."
 The "sons of men" receive a different kind of providential supervision than that granted to the Patriarch's intellectual progeny.
+[See essay below, together with what I wrote on 1:7 in the section "Demons."]